Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 I acknowledge mistakes were made.

-Peter Pace, the chairman of Joint Chiefs of Staff, said yesterday that he considers homosexuality to be immoral, and the military shouldn't condone it by allowing gay soldiers to serve openly.
+Peter Pace, the chairman of Joint Chiefs of Staff, said yesterday that he considers homosexuality to be immoral and the military shouldn't condone it by allowing gay soldiers to serve openly.

 He likened homosexuality to adultery, which he said was also immoral.

-So they wide-ranging interview in the Chicago Tribune.
+It's a wide-ranging interview in the Chicago Tribune.

-You ever notice there's never anything other than a wide-ranging once when they write a very narrowly focused interview?
+You ever notice there's never anything other than a wide-ranging interview?

 I don't believe the U.S. is well served by a policy that says it's okay to be immoral in any way, Pace told the newspaper.